tryton/trytond/doc/ref/models/fields.rst

     client will allow to add/remove existing records instead of only create/delete.

+.. attribute:: One2Many.filter

+    A :ref:`domain <topics-domain>` that is not a constraint but only a filter on the records.

 .. attribute:: One2Many.order

     A list of tuple defining the default order of the records like for